The Bigger, Stronger Opponent in No Gi…

 - Tips, tweaks and tricks to finish the rear naked choke (even on a much bigger, fully resisting opponent),

-- How to avoid feeling totally lost, not knowing what to do as soon as the gi comes off,
+- The key to avoiding the feeling of being totally lost, not knowing what to do as soon as the gi comes off,

-- Details to take your no gi rear mount to the next level,
+- Step-by-step instructions to take your no gi rear mount to the next level,

 - Three common guard breaking mistake that allow your opponents to destroy your posture and dominate the match,